BENR0/textory/doc/source/index.rst

 Textory is a python library for the calculation of windowed statistics of arrays.
 It can calculate windowed variograms, pseudo-cross variograms and standard statistics like mean, std, min, max, etc. for rectangular and round windows.
-It can also be used conveniantly with xarrays and Satpy scenes.
+It can also be used conveniently with xarrays and Satpy scenes.

 .. _project: http://github.com/benr0/textory